HAZLET TOWNSHIP BOARD OF EDUCATION

 a.
 Provisions of the dental-care insurance program shall be detailed in master policies.

 b.
-The Board shall provide each employee a description of the dental-care insurance coverage provided under this Article, which shall include a clear description of conditions and limits of coverage as listed above.
+The Board shall make available to each employee a description of the dental-care insurance coverage provided under this Article, which shall include a clear description of conditions and limits of coverage as listed above.

 The Board will permit the Union to enter into an agreement with a private carrier to provide a temporary disability plan for its members.
 The full cost of this disability program will be paid by the individual members of the Unit and the Board will not be responsible for any payments but will be responsible only for administration of the plan.
 Further, the Union agrees to hold the Board harmless for any dispute, litigation, or penalties, etc., resulting from the Board’s administration of the plan.

-C. New employees shall be employed at an hourly rate of $10.50 until they have satisfied both the probationary period and, for custodians, have obtained their Black Seal License.
-At that time, the employee shall advance to the appropriate hourly rate of pay set forth in Section B above.
+b.
+New employees shall be employed at an hourly rate designated as “Probationary” under the salary guide until they have satisfied both the probationary period and, for custodians, have obtained their Black Seal License.
+At that time, the employee shall advance to the appropriate hourly rate of pay.

-Any new employee hired on or after July 1, but prior to January 1, who has satisfied the above requirements shall receive the annual percentage increase on July 1 next.
-Any new employee hired on or after January 1, but prior to June 30, who has satisfied the above requirements shall remain at the same salary level through June 30 of the next school year.
+Any new employee hired on or after July 1, but prior to January 1, who has satisfied the above requirements shall receive a salary increase.
+Any new employee hired on or after January 1, but prior to June 30, who has satisfied the above requirements shall remain at the same salary through June 30 of the next school year.

 10 years = 5%